 With the introduction of synthetic painting media, artists’ oils are, in most cases, still considered “traditional” painting materials and often mistaken for them.
 On the contrary, oil paints have experienced new production methods since the late eighteenth century.
 Paintings produced in the last 60–80 years generally suffer deterioration phenomena never or rarely observed in traditional oil paintings.
 In particular, twentieth-century oil paintings have conservation problems related to the fragility and the sensitivity of the paint layers.
 These phenomena can be understood in relation to two main reasons:

-• The artist does not know what’s in the paint used.
+• The artist does not know what’s in the paint.

 • The artist does not understand how additives and pigments used in modern oil paints interact and react with the environment.

-While in the past the artist was aware about the materials used and often prepared the materials, from the late nineteenth century artists generally did not know exactly what they used in their paintings.
-In the twentieth century, because of toxic concerns, the use of lead white diminished and titanium white was introduced as a replacement white.
-The problem is that oil paints using titanium dioxide dry to extremely weak and somewhat brittle films.
+While the artist was aware of the materials and often prepared them in the past, from the late nineteenth century, artists generally did not know exactly what they used in their paintings.
+In the twentieth century, the use of lead white diminished because of toxic concerns, and titanium white was introduced as a replacement white.
+The problem is that oil paints dry to fragile and somewhat brittle films using titanium dioxide.

 Manufacturers of artists’ materials introduced zinc oxide into titanium white paints to give them additional strength.
-Paints made with only zinc oxide not only became more available to artists but most of the lead white paints often contain zinc white.
-All of these paints can become extremely brittle in as little as three years of drying even under “ideal”museum conditions.
-In addition to white paints, many of the light colors labeled “hues” also contain zinc oxide and they can potentially become equally brittle.
+Paints made with only zinc oxide not only became more available to artists, but most of the lead white paints often contain zinc white.
+These paints can become extremely brittle in as little as three years of drying, even under “ideal” museum conditions.
+In addition to white paints, many of the light colors labeled “hues” also contain zinc oxide, and they can potentially become equally brittle.
 (Mecklenburg 2007, Maachia 2015, Osmond 2012, 2014)

-Detail of Henry Cliffe painting of 1959 showing cracking of lead white and zinc white paint (Mecklenburg 2007)
+Detail of Henry Cliffe’s painting of 1959 showing cracking of lead white and zinc white paint (Mecklenburg 2007)

 This is a detail of an abstract expressionist painting from 1959 by Henry Cliffe.
-The oil paints used in this painting contain lead whie and zinc white.
-This painting was rolled and the damage was extensive.
+The oil paints used in this painting contain lead white and zinc white.
+This painting was rolled, and the damage was extensive.
 In addition to the severe cracking, there is extensive interlayer cleavage.
 (Mecklenburg 2007)